surfstudio/ocean/README.md

 1) Install Sphinx for automatic documentation support.

 Follow [this link](http://www.sphinx-doc.org/en/1.4/install.html) for the installation instructions.
+Preferred way of installing is via pip3: `pip3 install -U sphinx`.

 2) Execute commands in Terminal:
 ```